1. StreamNative Cloud

-Connect to cluster through Kafka Java client
+Connect to your cluster using the Kafka Java client

-This document assumes that you have created a Pulsar cluster and a service account, and have granted the service account produce and consume permissions to a namespace on your Pulsar cluster.
-For details, see get started with the Kafka protocol.
+This QuickStart assumes that you have created a Pulsar cluster with the Kafka protocol enabled, created a service account, and granted the service account produce and consume permissions to a namespace for the target topic.

 Prerequisites